-If it is school work that they completed at school, then we will review it quickly together, and then it goes into my “temporary holding bin” which is on the kitchen counter.
+If it is school work that they completed at school, we will review it quickly together, and then it goes into my “temporary holding bin” which is on the kitchen counter.
 (A little Mom-inside information on this bin.
 I think of this as a stepping stone to the recycling bin.
-I generally toss school papers into the basket for a few weeks, and then empty the basket into the recycling bin once I know that a) the paperwork is truly no longer needed and b) no little person is going to come looking for their drawing of the green froggie!)
+I generally toss school papers into the basket for a week or so, and then empty the basket into the recycling bin once I know that the paperwork is truly no longer needed.)

 If it is a permission slip that needs to be returned to school- it gets signed immediately and placed back into the child's folder to go back to school.
 If it is a reminder notice or a flyer for an upcoming event- I immediately note it in either my monthly calendar of my weekly planner.
 If I need to keep the notice for the details it contains (directions, etc), then it goes on a clip on my blackboard in the kitchen- filed according to date- so the item on top is the item that is occurring first.
 If I do not need to retain the notice, then it goes into my “paper basket” too.